Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/execute-flow.md

 #### Parse Intents

-This toggle decides whether we should **parse intents** within the sub Flow.
+The user decides whether we should **parse intents** within the sub Flow.This is enabled by default.

-If the `Parse Intents` feature is enabled, Cognigy NLU will reparse the Intents in the target Flow with the provided input (either input.text or the Optionally Injected Text).
+If `Parse Intents` is enabled, Cognigy NLU will reparse the Intents in the target Flow in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text).

-This will parse the input into the sub Flow, and the NLU will then score this text using the available Intents in the sub Flow.
+This setting will parse the input into the sub Flow, and the NLU will then score this text using the available Intents in the sub Flow.
 This will not score based on Intents in the parent Flow.

 #### Parse Slots

 This toggle decides whether we should **parse slots** within the sub Flow.
+This is enabled by default.

-If the `Parse Slots` feature is enabled, Cognigy NLU will reparse the Slots in the target Flow with the provided input (either input.text or the Optionally Injected Text).
+If `Parse Slots` is enabled, Cognigy NLU will reparse the Slots in the target Flow, in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)

-This will parse the input into the sub Flow, and the NLU will then score this text using the available Slots in the sub Flow.
+This setting will parse the input into the sub Flow, and the NLU will then score this text using the available Slots in the sub Flow.
 This will not score based on Slots in the parent Flow.

 #### Absorb Context